posita/dyce/docs/tutorial.md

 Well, butter my butt and call me a biscuit!
 Math really _is_ fun! 🧈 🤠 🧮

+!!! info

-!!! info "As an aside, the Archimedean visualization technique mentioned in the [aforementioned article](https://www.mathsisfun.com/algebra/infinite-series.html) also adapts well to this case.
-It involves no algebra and is left as an exercise to the reader."
+    The Archimedean visualization technique mentioned in the [aforementioned article](https://www.mathsisfun.com/algebra/infinite-series.html) also adapts well to this case.
+    It involves no algebra and is left as an exercise to the reader…at least one with nothing more pressing to do.

 Armed with this knowledge, we can now model “Evens Up” using our ``risus_combat_driver`` from above: